Frequently Asked Questions

 Humpback, Finback, and Minke whales are all common visitors to the same offshore ledges we fish.
 The truth is, we see whales more often than not on our full day, off shore trips.
 Harbor seals, harbor porpoises, Atlantic White-sided Dolphins, ocean sunfish, as well as rare seabirds can all be seen while fishing aboard the Rita B. We love sharing all of the wildlife with our passengers.

 Do I need to buy a fishing license?

 No, a fishing license is not required for saltwater trips, you are covered by the boat's license.

 Yes, beer and wine are allowed, but not hard alcohol.
 Intoxication will not be tolerated and the Captain reserves the right to terminate any trip without refund if this becomes a problem.

 No, The Rita B. is a smoke free boat.
 Vaping is tolerated (barely) outside of the cabin only.

 Do I need to worry about sea sickness?

-If your trip involves leaving the protection of the bay, then the short answer is yes.
 We strongly recommend medications such as Dramamine, Bonine or by doctor’s prescription Scopolamine patches.
 If you’ve been out on boats before in lots of different weather conditions and are comfortable, then you’ll probably be just fine, but if you’re at all unsure, it’s better safe than sorry!